open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/getting-started/browser.md

 aliases: [/docs/js/getting_started/browser]
 ---

-This guide uses the example application in HTML & typescript/javascript provided below, but the steps to instrument your own application should be broadly the same.
+While this guide uses the example application presented below, the steps to instrument your own application should be similar.

 ## Example Application